Graph Homomorphisms via Vector Colorings: Computations

 Note that all of the factors in the above product commute.
 If $v$ is an eigenvector of $A$ for an eigenvalue other than $\tau$, then it is easy to see that $\phi_\tau(A)v = 0$.
 On the other hand, if $v$ is a $\tau$-eigenvector of $A$, then

 In other words, $\phi_\tau(A)$ is a nonzero multiple of $E_\tau$.
 Thus, for a 1-walk-regular graph $G$ with adjacency matrix $A$ and integer least eigenvalue $\tau$, we have the following algorithm for determining $\dim\left(\spn\{p_e: e\in E(G)\}\right)$: \begin{enumerate} \item Compute the characteristic polynomial $\phi$ of $A$. \item Compute $\phi_\tau$ by repeatedly dividing $\phi(x)$ by $(x-\tau)$. \item Compute $\phi_\tau(A)$, which is a multiple of $E_\tau$. \item Use $\phi_\tau(A)$ and~\eqref{eqn:graments} to compute the Gram matrix, $M$, of the $p_e$. \item Compute the rank of $M$ which is equal to $\dim\left(\spn\{p_e: e\in E(G)\}\right)$. \end{enumerate} Importantly, each of these steps can be done efficiently \emph{and} exactly with integer arithmetic~\cite{charpoly}.
-By Lemma~\ref{lem:uvctest}, this algorithm allows us to determine whether $G$ is UVC.
-If $G$ is UVC, and is additionally 2-walk-regular, then we can conclude that $G$ is a core by Corollary~\ref{cor:coretest}.
+By Lemma~\ref{cor:coretest}, this algorithm allows us to determine a sufficient condition for showing a 2-walk-regular graph is a core.
 We note that requiring the least eigenvalue of $G$ to be integer does not seem to be very restrictive in practice.

 It appears that the significant majority of the computational time is spent on determining the rank of the Gram matrix of the $p_e$ matrices.
 Based on our experience, the runtime of the algorithm appears to be roughly quadratic in the number of edges of the graph.
 At 20,000 edges it takes about 15 minutes for the algorithm to run in Sage~\cite{sage} on our personal computers.
-Note that computationally testing whether a graph of this size is a core is essentially impossible.
+Note that computationally testing whether a graph of this size is a core is essentially~impossible.

-In~\cite{UVC1} we presented another algorithm for determining whether a 1-walk-regular graph $G$ is uniquely vector colorable.
-This algorithm was based on solving a system of $|V(G)|^2$ linear equations in $|E(\overline{G})|$ variables.
-This is somewhat complementary to the algorithm given here, whose runtime depends on $|E(G)|$.
-In practice, the algorithm introduced above is much faster than the algorithm given in the previous work.
-But perhaps the earlier algorithm could be faster on some large dense graphs.

-Our next goal is to use our algorithm to identify strongly regular graphs that are cores.
-The parameter set of a {\em strongly regular graph} is a 4-tuple $(v,k,a,c)$ where $v$ is the number of vertices, $k$ is the degree of each vertex, $a$ is the number of common neighbors for each pair of adjacent vertices, and $c$ is the number of common neighbors for each pair of non-adjacent vertices.
-Strongly regular graphs provide examples of 2-walk-regular graphs that are of keen interest to graph theorists.
-The characterization of the cores of strongly regular graphs is the subject of a conjecture of Cameron and Kazinidis~\cite{symmetriccores} that was recently verified by Roberson~\cite{RobersonSRG}.
-The conjecture (now theorem) states that the core of any strongly regular graph is either itself or a complete graph.